ebobby/about-me/_posts/2019-01-21-debugging-series-vagrant-lxc-pipework-lxc.md

 ---
 layout: post
 title: vagrant-lxc / pipework / lxc
-subtitle: Debugging Series
+desc: Real Life Debugging Examples - Practical and real-world cases that demonstrate the process of identifying and resolving software issues.
+keywords: debugging techniques, real life debugging examples, vagrant, lxc
 date: 2019-01-21
-tags: [debugging]
 ---
 I personally consider "debugging" (figuring out how something works and how is it broken) a very important skill as a software developer and one that I don't